mindspore-ai/docs/tutorials/source_en/use/multi_platform_inference.md

    `model.predict` is an API for inference.
 For details about the API, see <https://www.mindspore.cn/api/en/master/api/python/mindspore/mindspore.html#mindspore.Model.predict>.

 ## Inference on the Ascend 310 AI processor

-### Inference Using a Checkpoint File
-The inference is the same as that on the Ascend 910 AI processor.

 ### Inference Using an ONNX or GEIR File